erlete/aerotech-programming-course/lessons/README.md

 https://user-images.githubusercontent.com/76848729/223303969-d4fd2eba-8e04-4fc2-b56b-fa8197feab40.mp4

+_If the video is not rendered properly, open the file on the web browser._

 Finally, once you complete the lesson, you will need to create a PR that merges your branch into `stable` (**in your fork, not to the original repository!!**).
 That PR will automatically execute complex combined tests for all the exercises. **Make sure none of them fail by testing them first via Visual Studio Code tests**.
 You can assign yourself to the PR and even label it if you want.

 https://user-images.githubusercontent.com/76848729/223303973-cafb2f42-68c3-46e5-bd15-b23b4a08233f.mp4

+_If the video is not rendered properly, open the file on the web browser._

 ## Let's go!